vavardan/OCI-DNS-view/Deployment.md

 **Private DNS Network json template** consist of the following four additional objects, which are added into Network Configuration:

-- **1st object**: NSG (Network Security Group) configuration in **Hub VCN**, which is attached to the Hub DNS Listener.
-This allows required Ingress and Egress DNS traffic flow with Spoke DNS Forwarders.
+- **1st object**: Network Security Group (NSG) configuration in the **Hub VCN**, attached to the Hub DNS Listener.
+This configuration enables the necessary Ingress and Egress DNS traffic flow with Spoke DNS Forwarders.

                             "NSG-FRA-LZP-HUB-DNS-KEY": {